 Small & Medium Enterprises (SMEs) play an important role in the development of the Indian economy.
 With new developments and advancements in technology, digitization, expansion of markets, and a growing workforce, the SMEs environment is seeing rapid changes.
 But change, brings with it, challenges and risks.

 Establishing any business requires massive financial investment – money from your own savings, hefty bank loans or funding it with investors’ money.
 Whichever be the case, entrepreneurs put their entire business at risk, financial and otherwise, if they fail to have a contingency plan to meet unexpected risks.
-For a business, risks can be in the form of an accidental fire, a natural calamity, theft or burglary, fraudulent acts by own employees and damage to assets.
+For a business, risks can be in the form of an accidental fire, a natural calamity, theft or burglary, fraudulent acts by own employees and damage to Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More.
 Any of these could mean a potential collapse of a business.

 So how do you ensure that your business is saved when things unexpectedly go horribly wrong?
 By purchasing the right business Insurance for your company.

 For SMEs, insurance is a key element that could impact their sustenance and success.
 As emphasized in a report , “the attitudes of the owners and their knowledge towards risks play an essential role in how systematically risks are handled.”

 In this article, we take a closer look at some of the risks that SMEs are vulnerable to and share the best practices for small businesses to buy insurance.

 SMEs are fraught with challenges: Small and Mid-sized businesses are filled with opportunities for growth.
 But, growth and risks are like two sides of the same coin.
 And that is why a small business needs to insure its different aspects.
 When it comes to business insurance, a small business could be facing the following challenges: